otobongeme/otobongeme/README.md

 - 👋 Hi, I’m @otobongeme
 - 👀 I’m interested in web development and other tech related stuffs
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on web developers and other tech genuses
+- 💞️ I’m looking to collaborate with web developers and other tech genuses
 - 📫 How to reach me otobongbrain@gmail.com

 <!---